LeonFinnaCrazy/simplistic.sites/README.md

 #### The following options above are some of the best options for image hosting.
 They're free, powerful, and simple.
 Most of them require `registration`.

 #### Stay away from these options at all cost.
 Only use them if it's necessary or your forced.
-- https://tinypic.com (Old Outdated interface, No multi image upload support, Compresses image, No hotlinking)

 - https://imgur.com (Compresses images, biased and deletes images based on their own opinion)

-- https://photobucket.com (Can't upload images as guest, Parent company of Tinypic, so even worse than tinypic)
+- https://photobucket.com (Can't upload images as guest, Parent company of Tinypic)

 - https://imageshack.us (Only paid accounts have unlimited bandwidth)